 God asked Abraham to do a really hard thing- to give up his most important treasure, Isaac his son.
 The son he waited for 100 years.
 Yet, God asked Abraham to sacrifice his son Isaac as a burnt offering on Mt.
 Moriah.

 Here’s the part that has me baffled.
-There is no mention about Sarah knowing about what God had asked.
+There is no mention of Sarah knowing what God had asked.
 While I don’t know for sure since the Bible doesn’t say, did Abraham even mention this to Sarah?

 I think she might have had some objection over her son being sacrificed?
 Perhaps Abraham didn’t tell her because she would have swayed his decision?
 Could her faith have been less than Abraham’s?